genomicsengland/ddl-genie/README.md

 `-g --logfile`: name of log file to write to (defaults to `inputFile` basename is not specified)

 `-r --maxrows`: number of rows to use for ddl generation (rows will be randomly selected from file)

+`-w --tableowner`: the name of the table owner.
+Specifying a table owner causes an `ALTER TABLE <tablename> OWNER to <tableowner>;` statement to be included into the DDL.

 ## Example